weeklyjs/weeklyjs.github.io/docs/_posts/2022-06-03-angular-change-detection.md

 What are the risks with this setup?

-1. Detach can hide changes in the detector circles, so changes in your component won't notify the renderer and the DOM become stale.
+1. Detach can hide changes in the detector circles, so changes in your component won't notify the renderer and the DOM becomes stale.
 2. You have to do a lot of things manually, like detection and detach(reattach) the component
 3. Child components may not render or act correctly.
 In my first experiments with `MatButton` or `MatInput` it won't display correct.